mstorsjo/msvc-wine/README.md

 usable as base image for CI style setups.

-This requires a zipped package of a real MSVC installation from Windows (currently only supporting MSVC 2017), which isn't redistributable.
+This requires a zipped package of a real MSVC installation from Windows (currently only supporting MSVC 2017, tested with 15.8 and 15.9), which isn't redistributable.

 To build the docker image, zip (Send to, Compressed (zipped) folder) the following directories: